Thai drug dealer had plastic surgery to look like Korean man, police say

 But he managed to escape detention and at one point, underwent extensive surgical procedures to dodge investigators.

-Thai Police major-general Thammasutee described him as "one of the main causes of Bangkok's MDMA epidemic", The Straits Times reported.
+Thai Police major-general Theeradej Thammasutee described him as "one of the main causes of Bangkok's MDMA epidemic", The Straits Times reported.

 "He is a drug lord importing MDMA from Europe at just 25 years old.
 We believe there are more suspects in foreign countries.
 We will continue our investigation," Mr Thammasutee said.